 If you don’t like the idea of borrowing a costume tens of hundreds of other people have worn that month—or if you’re just really die-hard and want to be unique in your photos—here are some cheap costume props you can get on Amazon and bring with you.
 You can click any of them to buy them (affiliate links).

 Well, that’s all I’ve got for you.
 Remember to book as early as you’re able to get the location and time that you really want.
 And most importantly, be excited and have fun!
-You can check out my Instagram highlight story of my entire Japan trip and more Japan tips.
+You can check out the Instagram hilight of my entire Japan trip and more Japan tips.

 Drop a comment if you’re inspired to do this real-life Mario Kart racing in Tokyo one day!